 2) Minimize Temptations Until You Feel Stronger

 If you have a specific thing you want to become more disciplined for (for example, finishing a big neglected task), making a decision is not enough.

 But pushing through can also become complicated if you are surrounded by distractions or temptations.

-To build self-discipline, minimize the amount of possible distractions while you are getting used to the thing you don’t like.
+To build self-discipline, minimize the number of possible distractions while you are getting used to the thing you don’t like.

 For example, if you want to start eating a cleaner diet, remove all unhealthy food items from your kitchen.
 Push through a week or two and you will find yourself easing into the healthy eating like a pro!

-And once you develop enough discipline to eat healthy every single day, you will also learn that you can enjoy an occasional sugary or fatty treat in moderation, without overeating it.
+And once you develop enough discipline to eat healthy every single day, you will also learn that you can enjoy an occasional sugary or fatty treat in moderation, without overeating.

 3) Visualize Rewards You Will Get For Being Disciplined

-Another way to build self-discipline is by constantly dreaming.
-That’s right!
+How to build self-discipline in the most pleasurable way?
+The answer will soothe your soul… You do that by constantly dreaming!
+That’s right.
 Regularly dreaming about how your life would feel after your discipline paid off is a very motivating thing to do.

 But here’s the thing that helps those people to push forward – they use failure to become even more disciplined.